 Students begin the program the first Monday following July 4 of each year.
 Students attend class at Hancock Regional Hospital one day per week and spend the four remaining days of the week at their clinical education site.

 The program runs for 23 consecutive months.
-Students typically graduate the third week in May; the date may vary slightly.
+Students typically graduate the last week in May; the date may vary slightly.

 Students are given Labor Day, Thanksgiving, Christmas, New Year’s Day, Memorial Day and July 4th as holiday days off.
 One day during the week will be given as a vacation day when the holiday lands on a weekend.
 Students are also given five days of vacation to use during the Christmas/New Year holidays.
 The dates need to be scheduled in advance with the clinical instructor.
 The available dates are published each year in the student calendar.

 Additionally, junior students are given five days of vacation to be taken at any time during the months of June through August.
 These dates need to be scheduled with the clinical instructor in advance.
 Senior students are given five days of vacation during the last trimester provided time does not need to be made up.
 Students accrue personal time off which must be scheduled with the clinical instructor.

 - 1st Trimester: July through November

 - 2nd Trimester: November through March

 - 5th Trimester: October through January

 In the first year students will rotate through a total of 53 clinical weeks.
 In the second year students will rotate through a total of 45 clinical weeks.